lunarbaby/javascript_game/readme.md

 #Web development bootcamp third week assignment
-<p>This week we learned the basics of javascript and our assignment is to create a basic game using javascript.
-I decided to make a dungeon game where you need to find the treasure room to escape.
-The player has only three lives and once all lives are gone the game ends.</p>
+<p>This was suppose to be my third week assignment.
+In web development bootcamp, we were tasked with making a game using javascript.
+This was my first attempt at this assignment.
+This work was abandon due to the game becoming too unwieldy for a class assignment.
+I have posted my second attempt in a new repo.</p>